 The Red Wheelbarrow: A Story of Carrying Too Much

-In my first book, Physician Care For Thyself, I wrote about this using a metaphor I called the Red Wheelbarrow.
+In my first book, Physician, Care for Thyself, I wrote about this using a metaphor I called the Red Wheelbarrow.
 It felt painfully accurate at the time, and it still does.

 You’ve been pushing around a red wheelbarrow back and forth, in and around your life, loading and unloading all of the things you have to do and all the things you think you need to carry with you to feel safe.
 If you are really busy with focusing on the things that you are loading and unloading, you may not notice that your load is getting heavier and heavier, and the wheelbarrow that is your body is getting more and more worn down.